Best-Rated Smartwatches & Fitness Trackers

 Considering this is a device you’ll be wearing all day and/or during workouts, comfort and design are pretty essential things to consider.
 If you want a larger screen, a smartwatch may be your preference, and these can come in many different styles — from square screens with simple designs, to devices with round screens that emulate a traditional watch.
 Some devices also come in different colours and materials, and may have the ability to change the watch band.
 If you feel you’ll want to change things up from time to time, you might consider devices that are easier to personalise.

 You’ll also want to consider the size of the device and what will be most comfortable to you.
-Slimmer-designed fitness trackers might be the preference if you will primarily use your device during workouts and don’t want a large device on your wrist.
+Slimmer-designed fitness trackers might be the preference if you will primarily use your device during workouts and don’t want a large device.
 Certain activities such as yoga and Pilates, for instance, might be made more difficult if you have a chunky smartwatch on your wrist.
-Consider how and when you’ll use your device to help determine which design and style of device will best suit you.
+Consider how and when you’ll use your watch or tracker to help determine which design and style of device will best suit you.

 Compare brands and products